Australia’s peak representative body for professional and consulting archaeologists

 The Australian Association of Consulting Archaeologists Incorporated (AACAI) is an organisation for professionals working in all fields of contract and public archaeology.

-It aims to uphold and promote the discipline and to advance the welfare of members.
+AACAI aims to uphold and promote the discipline of archaeology and to advance the welfare of its members.
 AACAI has a Constitution, a Code of Ethics and a Consulting with Aboriginal Communities Policy Document.
 It also has a Website and Social Media Policy, and a Procedure for Handling Complaints against its Members.

 AACAI Objectives